skynettechnologies/django-all-in-one-accessibility/Readme.md

 ```

 ### Restart
-Restart your app with this command
+Restart your app server with this command and check the admin panel the model is ready to use
 ```python
 python manage.py runserver
 ```